jcmdln/gein/Readme.md

         $ sh ./gein.sh minimal

 8. Wait a few hours.
-You will be prompted as few times as possible, and as close to the beginning or end of the process.
+You will be prompted as few times as possible though prompts are at the very beginning or end of the process.

 9. Enjoy your new Gentoo installation!